optionalg/puppet-ububook/README.md

 * Another cron job will run a `puppet apply` with the `merge-hook` script to avoid configuration drifts

-It is a scalable solution without unnecessary overhead, but if there is any better solution, please do not hesitate to contact me.
+It is a scalable solution without any overhead, but if there is any better solution, do not hesitate to contact me.

 Thank you!